Inpatient Treatment for Individualized and Intensive Care

 - Early treatment provides high levels of supervision and support with a focus on meeting immediate medical and nutritional goals.

 - Specialized meal support allows patients to observe and practice healthy eating choices, emotional patterns, and food selections.
-For example, patients “mirror” a meal eaten by a clinician sitting across the table from them.
+For example, patients have a “companion” clinician sitting across the table from them during a meal.

 - Most patients stay an average of 3 to 4 weeks.
 Adult patients (18 years and older) may choose to continue private-pay Residential Care at Sibcy House.